 This is something that customers will definitely look forward to!
 The upgraded GMB profile will serve as an extra layer of trust incorporated into the minds of consumers.

 Should Business Owners Opt for the Upgraded GMB Profile?

-On one hand, the upgraded Google my business profile option doesn’t seem entirely reasonable as Google is traditionally uninterested in constructively removing spam, duplicate, or fake business listings.
+On the one hand, the upgraded Google my business profile option doesn’t seem entirely reasonable as Google is traditionally uninterested in constructively removing spam, duplicate, or fake business listings.
 Google Guarantee badge would not be appropriate in a world where consumers could completely trust the verified companies found on Google Maps.

 Alternatives to getting an upgraded GMB profile

 We understand that this feature has certain drawbacks currently: